 What is permanent residency in Chile?

-Permanent residency is the authorization granted to foreign citizens holding a valid temporary resident visa to stay indefinitely in Chile and to do any kind of businesses, as long as it is legal.
-Once you obtain permanent residency, it is valid for life, you do not have to renew it.
+Permanent residency is the authorization granted to foreign citizens to stay indefinitely in Chile and do any business as long as it is legal.
+Once you obtain permanent residency, it is valid for life: you do not have to renew it.

 Who can obtain permanent residency in Chile?

 You must first obtain a two-year temporary visa to be eligible for permanent residency.

 If you stay outside Chile during the first two years, you must wait up to 4 years (instead of 2) to qualify for permanent residency.
 The longer you stay outside, the longer you have to wait.
 Contact us for more information.